-The VLTI can be attached to the Coudé foci of each UT (located underneath the azimuth platform of the telescope) to bring the stellar light from the Nasmyth focus to the entrance of a VLTI "light-duct".
+When VLTI is used with UTs, the light is sent to the Coudé focus of each UT (located underneath the azimuth platform of the telescope) from the Nasmyth focus and then to the entrance of a VLTI "light-duct".
 The optical layout of the UT Coudé train is presented in Fig. 3.

 As for VLT observations, the telescope is tracking in "field-stabilization" mode: the Nasmyth guide probe camera tracks on a selected guide star (observable within the $\approx 30$ arcmin FOV of the Nasmyth focus which is centered on the target observed by the VLTI) by applying tip-tilt correction to the M2 mirror of the telescope.
 For VLTI observations, we currently use the AUTOGUIDING mode where the tip-tilt command is sent to the telescope axes.